Characters: Worm Sponsored Heroes

 - Energy Absorption: His power works by absorbing and redirecting kinetic energy.

-- Hero Antagonist: After Battery's death he has had a definite grudge against the Undersiders.
+- Hero Antagonist: After Battery's death he has had a definite grudge against the Undersiders due to blaming them for it.

 - Love Redeems: Became the hero Assault due to his love for Battery.